mihomihouk/Portfolio_Website/README.md

 ## Overview

 This is my portfolio website developed using Next.js, React, Contentful, and Chakra UI.
-To showcase my previous projects and biography, I  added dynamic animations to the pages using Framer Motion and Reac-scroll to.
+To showcase my previous projects and biography, I  added dynamic animations to the pages using Framer Motion and Reac-scroll to it.
 You can also download my resume and send me messages through the contact form suppoted by ReCaptcha and delivered by nodemailer.

 ## Pages